MFA, Yale School of Drama;

 2011: ACBP: The Bronfman Foundation.
 Grant to significantly supported the Judson production of From the Fire.

-2010: Provost Events grant which supported OPEN AIR: Symposium on the Future of Radio Theater at WNYC’s Jerome L Green Performance Space.
+2010: Provost Events grant: supported OPEN AIR: Symposium on the Future of Radio Theater at WNYC’s Jerome L Green Performance Space.
 Funds matched by WNYC, New York Public Radio.

 2010: Gracie Award from the American Women in Radio and Television for Best Local Drama.
 The Fall of the City, by Archibald MacLeish.
 In collaboration with director/producer Sarah Montague, directed the chorus of the revival of the 1937 classic at the Jerome L Green Performance Space at WNYC, New York Public Radio.